 Rio de Janeiro cruise port is the gateway to unique beaches and culture in the State of Rio de Janeiro capital.
 It is one of the most beautiful and exciting cities in the world.
 Rio de Janeiro is a former capital of Brazil (1763-1960).
 It is also known with the name A Cidade Maravilhosa or the marvelous city.

-Rio de Janeiro cruise port attracts tourist with the famous Ipanema and Copacabana beaches.
-The sport fans are attracted by the Carioca football’s home – Maracana stadium.
+Rio de attracts tourist with the famous Ipanema and Copacabana beaches.
+Sport fans are attracted by the Carioca football’s home – Maracana stadium.

 - To ensure the pier's security and faster terminal operations, the number of port employees was quadrupled.
 The port's statistics showed that between January and April 2017, a total of 93 cruise vessels were scheduled to dock at Maua Pier, carrying around 350,000 passengers and crew.
 These visitors injected into the Rio's economy around USD 105 million (based on the average daily spending USD 300 pp).